thinkerino-ai/open-thinkerino/IsItAGoodIdeaTho/README.md

   - [ ] benchmark the AbstruseIndex in both languages
   - [ ] draw some conclusions while nodding wisely
 - [ ] either do the translation or declare that python stays
+- [ ] remember that I created this branch from the wrong one, even though I don't think it'll have any consequences
 - [ ] ???
 - [ ] profit